technicat/TootSDK/FORK.md

 - Removed the non-decoding initializer
 - Return `CredentialAccount` from the appropriate functions, per the spec
 - Created `MutedAccount`, returned from `getMutedAccounts`
+- updateCredentials takes a list of fields instead of a map and generates the keys from the indices.
+This preserves the order.

 ### Admin Functions